lessan/toyrobot/README.md

 $ bundle exec rake
 ```

 This will load the input file, process the commands and print the result of any REPORT commands out to the console.
-You should see the following output (the details may vary depending on the contents of your command.txt file):
+You should see the following output (depending on the contents of your command.txt file):

 ```
 Robot Simulator
 ---------------
-Reading input from commands.txt:
+Input is being read line by line from data/commands.txt:

 PLACE 0,0,NORTH
-    LEFT
+MOVE
 REPORT
-Processing input through the Robot Simulator...
-    Output: 0, 0, WEST
+Output: 0,1,NORTH

 Simulation ended.
 ```